malykhin-yuri/peano/README.md

 The library is open source and you are encouraged to fork and extend it.
 Note that we prefer to use generators if possible and we use immutable hashable objects if possible (e.g., tuples intead of lists).

+Please note the essential restriction of the `Estimator`: fuzzy curves must have independent fractions, i.e. all possible combinations of variants for each fraction must give a correct curve.
+This may be avoided somehow, but it will require changes in the SAT-adapter.